UnitTestBot/UTBotJava-action/README.md

 # UTBotJava-action

-An action for generating unit tests and creating SARIF reports based on [UTBotJava](https://github.com/UnitTestBot/UTBotJava).
+An action for unit tests generation and SARIF report creation with the [UTBotJava](https://github.com/UnitTestBot/UTBotJava) engine.

-The SARIF output is subsequently imported into GitHub to display errors in the Security Code Scanning Alerts.
+The action imports the SARIF output into GitHub.
+The SARIF output displays errors in the Security Code Scanning Alerts section.

 ## Content